Light bulb illuminated with brain, symbolising innovation through artificial intelligence.

 • develop creative solutions.

 It would be capable of mastering everything from medical diagnosis to poetry.
-Sounds impressive?
-Yes.
-Realistic?
-Not yet.
-For the time being, strong AI remains a topic for films and novels, and we humans will continue to remain in control.
+For now, however, strong AI remains a topic for films and novels – and we humans remain in control.

 What distinguishes AI from a conventional computer programme?